 “Like, there’s nothing worth watching.
 Just baseball, and I don’t like watching baseball on TV.”

 “Works for me.”

 So that’s what we did.
 The combination of hand-checking and bumping against Tom made me feel… tense.
 Being tense would have been okay if we’d been somewhere other than the basketball court in the Williams’ back yard.
 I started watching Tom’s expression instead of just his body moves when he had the ball.
-He seemed tense too, and like me not from the game.
+He seemed tense too, and like me not he wasn’t tense because of the game.

 After the next basket Tom made I grabbed the ball and just stood under the hoop holding the ball tight to my chest.